How to plan a trip to Rome in 5 easy steps

 With so many things to do and see entrance fees will soon rack up, especially if you’re intent on seeing all the main tourist attractions.
 You can end up spending a small fortune.

 Tip – on the first Sunday of every month you can get free entry to Italy’s state museums and archaeological sites?
 Just remember that queues will be very long!
 Prepare for your trip and think about starting out early so you have the flexibility to get as many covered in one day.
-Take a look at the Italian Ministry of Culture and Environment website for information on which museums are participating.
-It’s in Italian but it gives you a starting point.

 You might also like